senx/fluentd-plugin-warp10/README.md

 </match>

 ```
-Word ** correspond  to the fluentd tag you want to match.
-When there is a match fluentd will use this output to send values of all tags in Warp10. warpUri is the uri to reach on cityzendata.com.
-You have to put a write token and a set a class name wich will prefix your GTS name.
-Flush interval correspond to the time in second between two post.
+Word ** corresponds to the fluentd tag you want to match.
+When there is a match fluentd will use this output to send values of all tags to Warp 10. warpUri is the uri to reach your Warp 10 instance.
+You have to put a write token and set a class name wich will prefix your Geo Time Series names.
+Flush interval corresponds to the time in seconds between two posts.

 * Reload fluentd

 ### Contact ###

-* contact@cityzendata.com
+* contact@senx.io